GAR-Project/project/README.md

 ---

 ## Notes
 Throughout the document we will always be talking about 2 virtual machines (VMs) on which we implement the scenario we are discussing.
-In order to keep it simple we hace called one VM **controller** and the other one **mininet**.
+In order to keep it simple we hace called one VM **controller** and the other one **test**.
 Even though the names may seem kind of random at the moment we promise they're not.
 Just keep this in mind as you continue reading.

 <br>